Chart Color Schemes

 Hill Top - Colo Vale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Housing in Hill Top - Colo Vale, as per the latest Census report, was predominantly composed of houses at 99.0%, with other dwellings making up the remaining 1.0%.
-This is compared to Non-Metro NSW's housing composition of 90.6% and 9.4% respectively.
-Home ownership in Hill Top - Colo Vale stood at 30.8%, with mortgaged properties at 55.2% and rented dwellings at 14.0%.
-The median monthly mortgage repayment was $2,000, below the Non-Metro NSW average of $2,167.
-The median weekly rent in Hill Top - Colo Vale was recorded as $430, matching the Non-Metro NSW figure.
-Nationally, Hill Top - Colo Vale's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Hill Top - Colo Vale dwelling structures, as per the latest Census, consisted of 99.0% houses and 1.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
+Home ownership in Hill Top - Colo Vale was at 30.8%, with the rest being mortgaged (55.2%) or rented (14.0%).
+The median monthly mortgage repayment was $2,000, lower than Non-Metro NSW's average of $2,167.
+Median weekly rent in Hill Top - Colo Vale was $430, matching Non-Metro NSW's figure.
+Nationally, mortgage repayments were higher at $1,863, and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing